2023 Best Family & Consumer Economics Schools

 Consumer Economics majors at Iowa State take out an average of $20,623 in student loans while working on their egree.

-Full Family & Consumer Economics at Iowa State University Report
+Read full report on Family & Consumer Economics at Iowa State University

-South Dakota State University came in at #10 in this year’s edition of the Best Family & Consumer Economics Schools ranking.
-South Dakota State is a fairly large public school located in the town of Brookings.
+South Dakota State University did quite well in this year’s ranking of the best schools for family and consumer economics students.
+It came in at #10 on the list.
+South Dakota State is a large public school located in the town of Brookings.

 Consumer Economics majors at South Dakota State take out an average of $22,000 in student loans while working on their egree.